petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/reference/upgrade-report.md

 - `upgrade_report.txt`
   - Execution date and time
   - Total execution time of the upgrade
   - Result of the release manager OSGi check command.
-This lists any pending upgrades that have not been applied.
+This list shows pending upgrades that have not been applied.
   - Upgrade status (Success, Failure, or Unresolved)
   - Upgrade type (`major`, `minor`, `micro`, or `no upgrade`)
   - Initial, expected, and final DXP/Portal schema versions and build numbers